spier/spier.github.io/_posts/2011-06-29-yql-tables-for-social-media-influence-rankings.md

 # [Topsy][topsy]

-Topsy has way more API endpoints, so I ended up with a total of 17 tables.
+Topsy has way more API endpoints, so I ended up with a total of YQL 17 tables.
 Multiple of them have a fairly repetitive structure though, which makes using them more comfortable.

 Topsy does not require an API key, so you can [try it out in the YQL Console](http://yhoo.it/lTc3Bs) right away.